 - 1.5 Use the Roll Back Driver option

 - 1.7 Registry Tweak to fix Audio Service not responding problem

 Audio services not responding

-So you are also Suffering from windows 10 Sound problem.
-Don’t worry this is totally fixable, here we have collected some solutions to fix windows 10 Audio problems include Audio service not responding.
+So you are also Suffering from windows 10 Sound problems.
+Don’t worry this is totally fixable, here we have collected some solutions to fix windows 10 Audio problems include the Audio service not responding.

 Before Perform Troubleshooting steps

 Check your speaker and headphone connections for loose cables or the wrong jack.

 New PCs these days are equipped with 3 or more jacks including,

 - microphone jack